How to haggle like a pro

-While some people might suggest it's somewhat embarrassing to barter down the price of that flatscreen TV, the law says that until money has changed hands in a shop, no contract on a price has been agreed.
+While some people might suggest it's somewhat embarrassing to barter down the price of a flatscreen TV, the law says that until money has changed hands in a shop, no contract on a price has been agreed.

 This means that regardless of what's on the price tag, there's no fixed and final price until cash has been exchanged between seller and customer – you can choose to offer a different value than what's on the price tag and the seller can choose whether or not to accept it.

-As far as students are concerned, there's even more reason to try and bargain with sellers as they'll know you have little disposable income.
+As far as students are concerned, there's even more reason to try and bargain with sellers, as they'll know you have little disposable income.
 Even if pulling the poor student card doesn't work, there's certainly no harm in asking!

-When and where's it acceptable to haggle?
+When and where is it acceptable to haggle?

 To put it simply, you can haggle on pretty much anything you want, but you will find it works better in some environments than others.

 There are no rules that state you categorically cannot haggle on particular items or in particular places, but it's true that you might need to use your judgement to decide whether it's appropriate or not on a case-by-case basis.

 We've heard success stories on loads of high value items such as electronics or jewellery, as well as a wide range of services like phone contracts, internet services and insurance (these being the most flexible and easiest to haggle on).